 Difference between a U.S. Green Card and U.S. Citizenship

-The United States has always been a melting pot for vast ethnicities and cultures.
-While America was built on a foundation of immigrants, United States Immigration and Customs Enforcement has restrictions to who and how many immigrants can legally enter the U.S. a year, and the legal status they can receive.
+The United States has always been a melting pot for numerous ethnicities and cultures.
+While the foundation of America was built by immigrants, the United States Immigration and Customs Enforcement have restrictions on who and how many immigrants can legally enter the U.S. a year as well as the legal status they can receive.

-Most people are confused by the difference between green card holders and citizenship; while both groups share some similarities, they are very different.
+Most people are confused by the difference between a U.S. green card and U.S. citizenship; while both groups share some similarities, they are quite different.

 There are different ways that someone can obtain lawful permanent residency: